ninjasan420/Dotfiles/README.md

-# Dotfiles
+**Dotfiles**

- Dotfiles from KDE Neon
+These are my Dotfiles - Using on KDE Neon

+You can find:

+- spicetify
+- EnhancedDiscord

+More to come